deep5deep/news_articles/README.md

 ## To Do

 - Remove additional email receivers
-- Convert the uploaded files to google docs
 - Fix th delhi format to also try format -> TH Delhi 10-05-2025  from @the_hindu_newspaper_free_pdf
-- Add documentation for serice credentials and folder id, howw to create them and add it to github actions
 ---